 The Second Called Session of the 87th Legislature (2021), enacted Senate Bill 6 related to procedures for setting the amount of bail, the release of certain defendants on a monetary or personal bond, the duties of certain officers taking bail bonds and of magistrates in criminal cases, and to the reporting of information pertaining to bail bonds.
 The bill requires OCA to implement a standardized public safety report system for statewide use.
-The bill also requires OCA to provide access to the system to the appropriate officials in each county and each municipality that perform magistrations at no cost.
+The bill also requires OCA to provide access, at no cost, to the system to the appropriate officials in each county and each municipality that perform magistrations.
 The bill also requires magistrates who set bail to consider the public safety report for a defendant charged with a Class B misdemeanor or higher category of offense.
-The project consists of developing the statewide Public Safety Report System (PSRS) required to be implemented by OCA that meets the requirements of Senate Bill 6, including reporting requirements; implementing the PSRS in all local magistrate offices throughout the State; and training all statewide users in the use of the PSRS.
+The project consists of developing the statewide Public Safety Report System (PSRS) that meets the requirements of Senate Bill 6, including reporting requirements; implementing the PSRS in all local magistrate offices throughout the State; and training all statewide users in the use of the PSRS.
 OCA contracted with Automon to develop the PSRS which launched on April 1, 2022.

 For questions regarding the Public Safety Report System, please contact email@example.com.

 |Does your court/agency/office have an Originating Agency Number (ORI) number?||

 An ORI number is a federal designation that provides agencies access to the Texas Crime Information Center (TCIC) and National Crime Information Center (NCIC).